gbdev/pandocs/src/SGB_Command_Border.md

 execute bit set), data is permanently (each frame) read out from the lower character line of the Game Boy screen.
-To suppress garbage on the display, the lower line is masked, and only the upper 20x17 characters of the Game Boy window are used - the masking method is unknwon - frozen, black, or recommended to be covered by the SGB border, or else ???
-Also, when the function is enabled, "system attract mode is not performed" - whatever that means ???
+To suppress garbage on the display, the lower line is masked, and only the upper 20x17 characters of the Game Boy window are used - the masking method is unknown - frozen, black, or recommended to be covered by the SGB border, or else ???
+Also, when the function is enabled, attract mode (built-in borders' screen saver on idle) is not performed.

 This command does nothing on some SGB revisions.
 (SGBv2, SGB2?)